parthdevani98/parthdevani98/README.md

 🔭 I am really passionate about Data and Machine Learning.

-🔭 I enjoy learning new things and getting updated with the latest technology trends.
+🔭 I enjoy problem-solving and getting updated with the latest technology trends.

 ⚡ Currently working as a Senior Software Engineer  at Infinera Corporation.